eshwarhs/Cruddur/README.md

 ### Features

-* Micro-service architecture with containerization of applciation
+* Micro-service architecture with containerization of application
 * User identity and access management using Amazon Cognito
 * Automated deployment on AWS using AWS Code Build and Cloud Formation
 * Distributed Tracing using HoneyComb and bug tracking using Rollbar